 This is the spark that led Ben Twist to start Creative Carbon Scotland back in 2011.

 “We started with basic carbon management, but I always thought it would also be about influencing the public through the work of cultural organisations and artists.”

 And that is how it has turned out.

-Climate Projects and Artistic Collaborations
+Climate Beacons and Artistic Collaborations

-One thing about theatres, galleries, museums, concert halls, arts centres and so on – is that in their normal work they bring people together to think collectively about something: when you go to the theatre you set aside time in your busy week to go and think about something particular for a couple of hours – and the rest of the audience has done the same.
+One thing about theatres, galleries, museums, concert halls, arts centres and so on – is that in their normal work they bring people together to think collectively about something.
+When you go to the theatre you set aside time in your busy week to go and think about something particular for a couple of hours – and the rest of the audience has done the same.
 There are people who provide you with material to think about, and they help you work things out.
-And – this is something I learned as a director – audiences collectively are cleverer and quicker than individuals: you somehow learn from those around you, your joint brain is bigger than all the individual ones.
+And – this is something I learned as a director – audiences collectively are cleverer and quicker than individuals.
+You somehow learn from those around you, your joint brain is bigger than all the individual ones.
 We need this joint thinking if we are to address climate change successfully.